Category: Business Performance

 The agencies that will thrive are the ones selling something AI genuinely can’t replicate: strategic thinking about what the website needs to achieve, deep understanding of the client’s customers and market, conversion expertise, ongoing optimisation based on real data, and a trusted advisory relationship where the agency is a partner rather than a supplier.

 That’s the difference between selling ingredients and selling the meal.
-You can check out a service I provide called a Value Assessment HERE that goes into this in more detail.
+You can check out a service I provide called the Value Transformation Assessment that goes into this in more detail.

 The harder question: what about AI doing strategy too?